farooqkz/farooqkz.github.io/content/religion/a-comparison-between-the-bible-and-quran.md

 (Note that "Allah" simply means "God, the one god" in Arabic.
 It doesn't have plural form and refers to exactly one.
 Christians who are Arab also use the same word to refer to God and followers of other Abrahamic religions as well.)

-On the other hand, there is conversation between God and Jesus in which God promises Jesus that those who followed him(Jesus) will be elevated above those who didn't till the Judgement day:
+On the other hand, there is conversation between God and Jesus in which God promises Jesus that those who followed him(=Jesus) will be elevated above those who didn't till the Judgement day:

 > When Allah said, “O Jesus!
 I will take you and raise you up to Myself.
 I will deliver you from those who disbelieve, and elevate your followers above the disbelievers until the Day of Judgment.
 Then to Me you will all return, and I will settle all your disputes.